altuga/java-design-patterns/bridge/README.md

 **Programmatic Example**

-Translating our weapon example from above.
+Translating our vehicle example from above.
 Here we have the `Weapon` hierarchy

 ```
 public interface Weapon {